hugo-espino/PowerBI_DynamicMQuery/README.md

 ## Prepare data in Google BigQuery.

 The objective of this report is that the final user can select a specific date to obtain the orders that have been created before the chosen date and have not been paid.
-It is a 100% dynamic report which calculate the values in real-time with a direct connection to Google Bigquery.
+It is a 100% dynamic report which calculates the values in real-time with a direct connection to Google Bigquery.

 In this case I created two tables, OrderSales which contains the details of each order, and Payments, which includes the sales order key, date of payment, and amount.